aayushsrivastava9760/TicTacToebyAayush.github.io/README.md

 ## About the game

 The game's first page is a main menu which gives the user options to choose whether he wants to play a single player game or two player game .

 ### Single Player Mode

-This mode is still under construction .
-The main concept would be to make user compete again an intelligent bot ( a never loosing bot ) .
+In single player mode the player can play against a never losing bot .
+The moves of the bot are determined using the minimax algorithm .

 ### Two Player Mode